Overview

 Context Limit

-Error Message:
+❌ Error Message:

-"input length and `max_tokens` exceed context limit: 197180 + 8192 > 200000"
+"input length and `max_tokens` exceed context limit"

 Why this happens:

-The prompt given or trying to be executed is too large for the the AI to handle in one go, it can also be trying to change too many things in the app at once when you prompt it to fix errors or modify the app.
+The prompt given or trying to be executed is too large for the the AI to handle in one go, it can also be trying to change too many things in the app at once.
+This can also happen if your app has grown too large for the AI to understand and modify.

+💡 Here's an analogy: In the real world, fixing a ship takes multiple engineers with knowledge about specific parts, no single engineer has the knowledge of all engineers needed to run a ship.
 But with AI, that's what is happening, a single AI needs to know everything about that ship to make the changes to any part of that ship.
-If the ship gets too complex, the AI gets "stuck" and will produce this error.
+If the ship gets too complex, the AI gets "stuck."

-How to resolve it:
+✅ How to resolve it:

 Machine Limit

-Error Message:
+❌ Error Message:

-"Your organization has reached its machine limit.
-Please contact billing@XYZ“
+"Your organization has reached its machine limit."

 Why this happens: